YimingHuang11/transcriptional-biomarkers-subtilis/README.md

 - Added three layer nested cross-validation to report the overall performance of RGIFE heuristic model and tuning the parameters.
 Print the classification metrics across multiple repetitions and draw the overall roc curve for all classes.

 Required libraries: NumPy, SciPy, Scikit-learn

-To learn how to run and configure RGIFE2 please read the following tutorial material: